Off the Rails - Yarmouth (HR)

 their cakes but they are very good.
 I particularly like the chewy lemon bar

 and the special Quarr cake which is like a simnel cake.
-Soups are hearty
+Soups are hearty and

-with French fries instead of bread – a very posh sort of cheesy chips.
+French fries instead of bread – a very posh sort of cheesy chips.

 The waitress service has gone much to my relief